Dez Bryant: 2012 season

-Bryant had four receptions for 85 yards in a 24–17 win against the New York Giants in the season opener, which was a rare game played on a Wednesday.
-In the Week 4, 34–18 loss to the Chicago Bears, Bryant had eight receptions for 105 yards.
-After the Week 5 bye, Bryant caught his first two touchdowns of the season, while setting his career-high 13 receptions in a Week 6 game against the Baltimore Ravens.
+Bryant had four receptions for 85 yards in a 24–17 victory over the New York Giants in the season opener, which was a rare game played on a Wednesday.
+During a Week 4 34–18 loss to the Chicago Bears, Bryant had eight receptions for 105 yards.
+Following a Week 5 bye, Bryant caught his first two touchdowns of the season, while setting his career-high 13 receptions against the Baltimore Ravens.
 With 32 seconds remaining in the game, Bryant caught a touchdown pass from quarterback Tony Romo to bring the score to 31–29.
 Following a failed two-point conversion, Dallas recovered an onside kick to give the offense one last opportunity to win the game.
 Kicker Dan Bailey attempted a 51-yard field goal, but it sailed wide left to end the game with a Cowboys' loss.
 Throughout September and October, Bryant was being criticized in the media for dropping balls, fumbles and running poor routes, but he started to live up to his potential in a Week 8 game against the New York Giants, when he registered 110 yards on only five catches, and almost came up with a last-minute Hail Mary touchdown, but it was reversed because his hand was ruled out of bounds.

-In Week 11 against the Cleveland Browns, Bryant had 12 catches for a then-career-high 145 yards.
-In Week 12, against the Washington Redskins, he head eight receptions for 145 receiving yards and two receiving touchdowns in the 38–31 loss.
+During Week 11 against the Cleveland Browns, Bryant had 12 catches for a then-career-high 145 yards.
+In the next game against the Washington Redskins, he head eight receptions for 145 receiving yards and two receiving touchdowns in the 38–31 loss.
 Against the New Orleans Saints in a Week 16 loss, he had the best game of his career to that point, with nine receptions for a career-high 224 yards and two touchdowns.
 He tied the franchise record for most consecutive games, with seven, with at least a touchdown reception, which is shared with Franklin Clarke (1961–1962), Bob Hayes (1965–1966), and Terrell Owens (2007).
 His 224 receiving yards were the fourth most in franchise history for a single game at the time.